Click Fraud – The silent campaign killer

-The first thing you need to understand is that click fraud rampant.
+The first thing you need to understand is that click fraud is rampant.
 Pretty much every PPC marketer has some click fraud on their campaigns (and I am not referring to the invalid clicks you may be getting at the end of the month).

 Here are the key steps you should be taking to beat click fraud.